FSofTlpz/GpxViewer/README.md

 Under the hood work the GMap.NET project for using different sources for the maps.
 It exist additional map-providers for offline garmin-maps, geotiffs and garmin-kmz-maps.
 You can also use DEM-data.

+The program can read GPX-, Garmin-GDB-, Google-KMZ- and -KML-Files.

 ### necessary nuget-projects

 **BitMiracle.LibTiff.NET**